-string of successes in 2013, analysts are already questioning whether Netflix can hold its own in 2014.
+Despite a string of successes in 2013, analysts are already questioning whether Netflix can hold its own in 2014.

-Citing more competition in the digital video sector, a new report from Morgan
+Citing more competition in the digital video sector, a new report

-Stanley doubts whether the content company can sustain domestic subscription estimates going forward.
+from Morgan Stanley doubts whether the content company can sustain domestic subscription estimates going forward.

-“We expect competition in U.S. digital video streaming to grow tighter in
+“We expect competition in U.S. digital video streaming to grow

-analyst Scott Devitt warns in the report.
+lead analyst Scott Devitt warns in the report.
 “This could challenge Netflix’s gross subscriber growth and lead to higher US marketing [and] content costs.”

-suggesting that Netflix isn’t coming off a great year.
+is suggesting that Netflix isn’t coming off a great year.
 In fact, recent estimates from Needham & Co. suggested that the company surpassed HBO in the all-important category of paid U.S.

 Boasting 31 million domestic subscribers, Netflix’s third-quarter earnings report sent investors into a tizzy, in late October.
 Having witnessed such euphoria

 before, however, CEO Reed Hastings said such wild reactions by Wall Street are best to ignore.
 At the end of an investment letter, the seasoned CEO stated: “We do our best to ignore the